stonefarmer9/character-creator/README.md

 This section began on 27/05/2019 and will account for important learnings since then.

-  - Use if JSX fragments
+  - Using JSX fragments correctly
   - Making a scrollable component
   - Managing whitespace provided by .map for JSX returns
   - CSS grid usage and deployment